England

 Leaving Care Grant

 This is a grant paid by your local authority when you leave care to help you with the costs of setting up home, including things you need when you go to university.
-Government guidance says it should be at least £2,000.
+Guidance from the government recommends contacting your local council to find out how much is available.

 Charities